JumaJuiceTime/CairnHack/adventures/conversions/lair-of-the-lamb.md

 The 12 peasants starting in the dungeon share a debt of 10000s.
 They were convicted for the crime of breaking a taboo they were not aware of, and were unable to pay their fine.
 Escaping alive is probably the top priority now though.

 ## Creatures
 Only stats converted to Cairn, additional information is given in Lair of the Lamb.
-Values for STR, DEX and WIL are assumed to be 10 if not listed.
+Values for STR, AGL and PRS are assumed to be 10 if not listed.

 ## Part 1: Lair of the Lamb

 #### The Lamb
-12 HP, Armor 2, 18 STR, 5 DEX, bite (d8) and crush (d8)
+12 HP, Armor 2, 18 STR, 5 AGL, bite (d8) and crush (d8)
 - Immunity to Acid
 - Can climb as a slug
 - Phobia: Afraid of bright light and fire